OfficeDev/Office-Add-in-samples/Samples/excel-keyboard-shortcuts/README.md

 Once the add-in is loaded use the following steps to try out the functionality.

-1. Make sure the focus of the keyboard is on the worksheet by selecting a cell.
-2. Press "Ctrl+Shift+Up" on the keyboard to trigger the Show Taskpane action.
+1. Press "Ctrl+Alt+1" on the keyboard to trigger the Show Taskpane action.
-3. In the task pane, you will see the additional shortcuts available to try in the sample.
+2. In the task pane, you will see the additional shortcuts available to try in the sample.

 ## Key parts of this sample